Mr-Neutr0n/travel-agent-ai/README.md

 - Must-see attractions with practical info
 - Cultural experiences and local insights
 - Outdoor activities and entertainment options

+## 📄 PDF Travel Guides

+The system can generate professional PDF travel guides with the following features:

+### PDF Contents
+- **Title Page**: Destination name and generation date
+- **Executive Summary**: Concise overview of top recommendations
+- **Hotel Section**: Categorized by budget, mid-range, and luxury with detailed descriptions
+- **Restaurant Section**: Local specialties and dining options by price range
+- **Activities Section**: Must-see attractions, cultural experiences, and local activities
+- **Practical Information**: Tips, booking info, and insider recommendations

+### PDF Features
+- **Professional Layout**: Clean, organized design with color-coded sections
+- **Comprehensive Details**: All search results structured and formatted
+- **Offline Access**: Perfect for travel without internet connection
+- **Shareable Format**: Easy to share with travel companions
+- **Print-Ready**: High-quality formatting for physical copies

+### Generating PDFs
+1. Run the interactive travel agent
+2. After receiving your travel summary, you'll be prompted: "Would you like to generate a comprehensive PDF travel guide?"
+3. Type 'y' to generate a beautifully formatted PDF
+4. PDF will be saved in the `travel_guides/` directory with timestamp

 ## 🔧 Configuration